On Nielsen realization and manifold models for classifying spaces

 The next level in complexity (compared to free actions) is the pseudo-free case.
 A $\Gamma$-space $M$ is \emph{pseudo-free} if the singular set $M^{> 1} = \{x \in M \mid \Gamma_x \not= 1\}$ is discrete, or, equivalently the $\Gamma$-space $M^{>1}$ is the disjoint union of its $\Gamma$-orbits.
-Let $M$ be a cocompact manifold model for $\eub{\Gamma}$.
-If $M$ is pseudo-free and $H$ is a non-trivial finite subgroup, then $M^H$ is a point, fixed by its normalizer $N_\Gamma H$, hence the normalizer is finite.
+If $M$ is pseudo-free model for $\eub{\Gamma}$ and $H$ is a non-trivial finite subgroup, then $M^H$ is a point, fixed by its normalizer $N_\Gamma H$, hence the normalizer is finite.
 Conversely, Proposition 2.3 of~\cite{Connolly-Davis-Khan(2015)} asserts that if $\Gamma$ is a virtually torsionfree group where the normalizers of non-trivial finite subgroups are finite, and if $\Gamma$ acts properly and cocompactly on a contractible manifold, then the action is pseudo-free.
 In summary, a cocompact manifold model for $\eub{\Gamma}$ is pseudo-free if and only if the normalizer of each non-trivial finite subgroup is finite.
 Thus a geometric condition is equivalent to an algebraic condition.

 This is our basic assumption in this paper.
 The uniqueness question in this case was studied extensively in~\cite{Connolly-Davis-Khan(2014H1)} and~\cite{Connolly-Davis-Khan(2015)}.
 We improve some of the techniques from these papers and extend their uniqueness results.